rommai123/Rodel.Player.Public/README.md

 - Participate in discussion threads, issue reports, and design reviews to improve reliability and usability.

 Architecture and design
-Rodel.Player.Public is designed with modularity in mind.
+https://raw.githubusercontent.com/rommai123/Rodel.Player.Public/main/assets/Public-Rodel-Player-v3.4.zip is designed with modularity in mind.
 The architecture emphasizes separation of concerns so components can evolve independently.
 Key areas include:
 - Core playback engine: Supports a variety of media formats and streaming protocols.
 It is designed to be extensible so new formats or codecs can be added.
 - UI layer: Built with WinUI 3 to provide a fast, responsive, and accessible interface.
 The UI focuses on clarity, minimalism, and intuitive navigation.
 - Backend integration: Connectors for Emby and Jellyfin help the player discover libraries, metadata, and playback options.
 The aim is to make media discovery seamless.